kumbulanit/t-sql/tech company/untitled/Module 9/Lesson2_Using_the_GROUP_BY_Clause.md

     ) + '%' AS ProfitMargin,

     -- DELIVERY PERFORMANCE BY COMBINATION
-    COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END) AS CompletedProjects,
+    COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END) AS CompletedProjects,
-    COUNT(CASE WHEN p.Status = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) AS OnTimeCompletions,
+    COUNT(CASE WHEN p.IsActive = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) AS OnTimeCompletions,

     FORMAT(
-        COUNT(CASE WHEN p.Status = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) * 100.0 /
+        COUNT(CASE WHEN p.IsActive = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) * 100.0 /
-        NULLIF(COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END), 0),
+        NULLIF(COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END), 0),
         'N1'
     ) + '%' AS OnTimeDeliveryRate,